Documentation Index

 2. Orchestration and task routing.
 The Orchestrator determines which Agent is best suited to the request and what steps are required to complete it reliably.

-3. Data retrieval via the AI Semantic (Dataset) abstraction layer.
+3. Data retrieval through the Dataset abstraction layer.
 Agents retrieve information through Datasets, which define selections and pivot structures.
 These requests are executed by the Board engine, not by the Agent itself.

 5. Reasoning, explanation, and guidance.
 The Agent interprets the results, explains drivers and assumptions, and proposes next steps or actions appropriate for the workflow.

-This separation is deliberate: the engine remains responsible for deterministic calculation and governance, while Agents focus on interpretation, guidance, and productivity.
+This separation is deliberate: the Board Engine remains responsible for deterministic calculation and governance, while Agents focus on interpretation, guidance, and productivity.

 How to create and configure a Dataset